saremeskandary/blocksenseTasks/README.md

 docker compose up
 ```

-This will launch 2 local ETH blockchains (anvil), blocksense sequencer service which is responsible for publishing oracle scripts data feeds to the ETH blockchain and one reporter which will execute your oracle script and push its data feed to sequencer.
+This will launch a local ETH blockchain (anvil), blocksense sequencer service which is responsible for publishing oracle scripts data feeds to the ETH blockchain and a reporter which will execute your oracle script and push its data feed to sequencer.

 ```mermaid
 sequenceDiagram